All you need to know about date/time in R and SAS

 tz

 attribute is created.
-R implicitly treats a no-time-zone POSIXct as if it has the local time zone. - When a POSIXct has no time zone, R will use local time zone as default (“MST” in the following case)
+R implicitly treats a no-time-zone POSIXct as if it has the local time zone. - When a POSIXct has no time zone, R will use the local time zone as default (“MST” in the following case)

 # create a POSIXct without specifying timezone